ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

             moduleName   :: ModuleName
         }

-These types closely resemble their semantic counterparts, except for one
+These types closely resemble their `semantic counterparts <https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst#identifiers>`_, except for one
 difference: there is no distinct ADT representing module variables.
 Instead, module variables are representing using a distinguished ``hole`` unit identifier ``holeUnitId``.
 This is mostly for backwards